v3ceban/nvchad-config/README.md

 - Press `<M-l>` in insert mode to accept Copilot autocompletion suggestions
 - Press `<leader>-C` in normal or visual mode to see avaliable Copilot Chat commands

+### Avante

+This is still work in progress, and [Avante](https://github.com/yetone/avante.nvim) can be disabled by commenting the corresponding lines in `plugins.lua`.
+As plugin matures it can potentially replace [CopilotChat](https://github.com/CopilotC-Nvim/CopilotChat.nvim) and, possibly, [Copilot](https://github.com/github/copilot.vim) itself.

 ### Nvim-ts-autotag

 Automatically closes and renames HTML tags